Knoxville Voice Lessons

 An opportunity to get together and sing with other students.
 Includes live pianist, food, and friendly feedback.

-Participate in the end-of-semester recital -- show off!
+Participate in the end-of-semester recital -- show off! (subject to change due to COVID-19)

 "I sing with Nashville Opera, and have had a regular church job since 2007.
 We had a big service coming up, and I thought that would be a great opportunity to work on music.